 You'll have fewer mortgage options available to you after an IVA.
 You'll probably be asked to put down a bigger deposit or pay a higher interest rate, as this reduces the risk to a lender.
 A big deposit shows a bigger commitment, and more interest means a bigger return from their investment.

 Your individual situation is unique, and what you might be asked to pay can vary between different lenders.
-If you've had an IVA it's best to work with a specialist mortgage broker who knows the market, can find the right lender, and help your application look as good as possible.
+If you've had an IVA it's best to work with a specialist mortgage broker - like us!
+Our Mortgage Experts know the market, can find the right lender, and help your application look as good as possible.

 There will be restrictions on your home during the course of an IVA.
 Your agreement will include terms for your property that you'll need to follow.
 Check your agreement to find out what the restrictions are.
 Usually, you won’t be able to remortgage while your IVA is still in place.